Match ends, Manchester United 1, Chelsea 1.

 Second Half ends, Manchester United 1, Chelsea 1.

 Attempt saved.
-Gonzalo Higuaín (Chelsea) right footed shot from the right side of the six yard box is saved in the top centre of the goal.
-Assisted by Pedro with a through ball.
+Marouane Fellaini (Manchester United) header from the centre of the box is saved in the centre of the goal.
+Assisted by Ángel Di María with a cross.

 Second yellow card to Branislav Ivanovic (Chelsea) for a bad foul.

 Ángel Di María (Manchester United) wins a free kick on the left wing.

 Foul by Branislav Ivanovic (Chelsea).

 Attempt saved. Ángel Di María (Manchester United) left footed shot from outside the box is saved in the bottom right corner.

 Substitution, Chelsea.
 André Schürrle replaces Eden Hazard.